Similar packages

 Dose to be administered and administration route

-For oral use in calves after feeding.
+In calves after feeding.

-The dosage is: 100 µg of halofuginone base / kg bw / once a day for 7 consecutive days, i.e. 4 ml of the product / 20 kg bw / once a day for 7 consecutive days.
+The dosage is: 100 µg of halofuginone base / kg bw / once a day for 7 consecutive days, i.e. 4 ml of the veterinary medicinal product / 20 kg bw / once a day for 7 consecutive days.

-For smaller or higher weights, a precise calculation should be performed (4 ml/20 kg).
 To ensure a correct dosage, the use of either the metering pump included or any appropriate device for oral administration is necessary.
+The use of suitably calibrated measuring equipment is recommended.
 In case of using the metering pump included, it should not be used upside down, and has to be proceed as follows:

 1) Screw the metering pump on the bottle.